toucansites/website/contents/docs/[05]templates/[04]metadata/index.md

         `authors`
     }
     @Answer {
-        One or more authors or organizations who created the template.
-Each entry includes the `name` field which refers to the name of the author or organization and the `url` field to their profile or website.
+        One or more authors or organizations responsible for the template.
+Each entry includes a `name` and an optional `url` pointing to a profile or website.
     }
 }